 Additional Quarantine Info

 Ithaca College is not able to accommodate residential students who are unable to obtain testing within their own state or country prior to travel.
-Students in this category will be required to quarantine for 14 days to satisfy the New York State Travel Advisory and must make alternative arrangements at their own cost.
+Students in this category will be required to quarantine for 10 days for asymptomatic individuals to satisfy the New York State Travel Advisory and must make alternative arrangements at their own cost.

 Suggestions for Quarantine